paradisebunny/daffodil/classes.md

 The  Nimble start with either _Long Sword_ and _Dagger_ OR _Club_ and _Short Sword_ with _Leather Armor_ (AC12).
 The  Nimble have class abilities as follows:

-**_Backstab–_** When attacking with surprise and from behind the Nimble attacks at +4 to hit and does double damage (from level 5-8 triple, 9+ quadruple)
+**_Backstab_** - When attacking with surprise and from behind the Nimble attacks at +4 to hit and does double damage (from level 5-8 triple, 9+ quadruple)

-**_Tricks of the Trade–_** You have special training that goes beyond the abilities of common men.
+**_Tricks of the Trade_** - You have special training that goes beyond the abilities of common men.
 You have a 2 in 6 chance to succeed at the following tasks (3 in 6 for levels 4-6; 4 in 6 for levels 7-10, 5 in 6 for levels 11+:

 _Climbing sheer surfaces, Hiding in shadows, Hear faint Noise, Moving Silently, Finding and remove traps, opening locks, pick pockets_